stuffedwombat/stuffedwombat.github.io/threeways.md

 Explorers are often frustrated, because they never seem to find anything.
 In my experience, frustrated explorers are often generalists, people who have lowered their standards or can both draw and code.
 They see potential everywhere, but are not equipped to actually work with what they find and often leave everything behind to go exploring again.

-They should probably learn how to work.
+They could learn how to work.

 ## work